RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 ParmParse
 ^^^^^^^^^

-Before starting a simulation, the user must define it's configuration.
+Before starting a simulation, the user must define its configuration.
 To simplify this process, you only need to adjust the parameters in the ``root/resources/inputs.amrex file``.
 "We use the AMReX class ``AMReX_ParmParse.H``, which provides a database for storing and retrieving command line and input file arguments"[2]_.
 This technique is used throughout the project to get the correct parameters when they are needed.
 Here is an example of how to get the